bm2-lab/SpaTME/README.md

 ## Overview

 ![Overview](inst/Figure_overview.jpg)
 SpaTME is an integrative analytical framework designed for TME deciphering and phenotype linking using spot-resolution ST data.
-It consists of three functional parts (Figures 1): (1) Characterization of the TME with molecular and cellular features.
-(2) Recognition of spatial architectures. .
-(3) Linking with clinical phenotypes.
+It consists of three functional parts (Overview): (1) Characterization of the TME with molecular and cellular features; (2) Recognition of spatial architectures; and (3) Linking with clinical phenotypes.

 ## Installation